Skip to main content

 What is the Best Answer Hub SEO Score Checker?

 The Best Answer Hub SEO Score Checker is a free browser-based tool that audits any webpage for search engine optimization issues.
 It analyzes title tags, meta descriptions, heading structure, image alt text, canonical tags, schema markup, internal links, mobile viewport configuration, and semantic HTML.
-The tool generates an overall SEO score from 0 to 100 with a letter grade, plus a categorized breakdown of what is working well and what needs fixing.
-Everything runs directly in your browser — no data is sent to our servers.
+It generates an overall SEO score from 0 to 100 with a letter grade, plus a categorized breakdown of what is working well and what needs fixing.
+Everything runs directly in your browser.
+No data is sent to external servers.

 Is the SEO Score Checker free to use?